 There seem to exist many misconceptions out there about what exactly it means to overload in football and how to create overloads within football manager tactical engine.
-This article is meant to be an easy to follow, step-by-step guide on how to successfully create overloads with any team and at any level.
-It does not present an exploit win-all plug-in tactic but it should hopefully make scoring goals, and winning, more consistent for your club.
+This article will present a step-by-step guide on on successfully creating overloads with any team and at any level in FM19.
+It does not present an exploit win-all plug-in tactic.
+But it should hopefully make scoring goals, and winning, more consistent for your club.

 What is Overload?

 There is more to it though.
-The other, and by far the more dangerous, aspect of overloads lies in how you decided to take advantage of the space that is invariably freed up in the middle and on the opposite flank from the overloaded one.
-The careful use of roles and player instructions is essential here and makes all the difference between unlocking the opponent’s weaker flank or conceding an important goal during their counter-attack.
+The trick to overloads is in how you exploit the space that is created in the middle and the flanks.
+The careful use of roles and player instructions is essential here.
+It makes all the difference between unlocking the opponent’s weaker flank or conceding an important goal during the resulting counter-attack.

-Effective overloads are not as simple as putting all your players on one side of the field and hoping that it will attract the opposing team there and leave them wide open elsewhere.
-If not done correctly, the opponent might just think you are being barmy, see your attempt to overload them for a feint that it is, and instead hit you hard on your own exposed center or flank.
-In reality, as well as in Football Manager, you need to convince the opposition of the seriousness of your threat to force them reallocate players there.
+Effective overloads are not as simple as putting all your players on one side of the field.
+And then hoping that it will attract the opposing team there, leaving them wide open elsewhere.
+If not done correctly, the opponent might just think you are being barmy and ignore your attempt to overload.
+Then instead hit you hard on your own exposed center or flank.
+You need to convince the opposition of the seriousness of your threat to force them to reallocate players.

-A threatening overload can be created via three principal methods.
-Alone, none of them are guaranteed to shift your opponent’s attention to one flank but a combination of two or all three should effectively lead to an overload.
+I create overloads in FM19 via three principal methods.
+I cannot guarantee that either one alone will shift your opponent to one flank.
+But a combination of two or all three should effectively lead to an overload.
 Here is how.

 1)Using Specific Roles

-Concentrating playmaker roles to draw the ball and other more cautious supporting roles to tie up the opponent on one side of the field is one important way to create overloads.
-In on itself it can be effective in bogging the opponent down on one side of the field, but without dynamic attacking options and runners on the opposite flank it can be more of a hindrance than help.
-So when you decide to go with the strategy of using roles to create overloads, make sure that you put at least one role with an attacking duty on the flank which you want “unlocked” (the one opposite from the overloaded side).
-This can either be a raumdeuter, poacher or a winger.
-Those are just examples, as there are several options here as long as you choose a role that directs the player to go forward, actively looking for free space from which to attack the goal.
+When you decide to go with the strategy of using roles to create overloads, make sure that you put at least one player with an attacking duty on the flank which you want “unlocked” (the one opposite from the overloaded side).
+This can a role like a raumdeuter or a poacher.
+Those are just examples as there are probably other options.
+As long as you choose a role instructed to go forward, looking for space from which to attack the goal.
 Even a more creative role such as a trequartista or inside forward (attack) could theoretically work here.

-I chose a raumdeuter for my own experiment, because it is the original “space investigator” role, made famous by Bayern’s Thomas Muller and as such is hardcoded to roam around in the half-spaces and take advantage of overloads.
-Bayern’s tactical system has been made famous in how it utilized inverted wingbacks and wingers to create overloads and unlock defences.
+I chose a raumdeuter for my own experiment.
+It is the original “space investigator” role, made famous by Bayern’s Thomas Muller.
+And as such it is hardcoded to roam around in the half-spaces and take advantage of overloads.
+Bayern’s tactical system under Pep has made overloads popular.
+Pep mastered the use of inverted wingbacks and wingers to create overloads and unlock defences.

 Overloading is a common strategy for big sides like Manchester City, Bayern Munich, Liverpool and Napoli, who are usually a favoured side and thus need to find creative ways to play through the low defensive blocks, parked buses, used by most other clubs they face in the league.
 Pep Guardiola pioneered the strategy of shifting the opponent’s defensive block during his time with Bayern, mostly through the smart use of roles rather than intentional asymmetric formations.
 A practice he took with him to Manchester City where it allowed him to win two league titles and three league cups so far.